Sourav-Goyal19/Invoicely/README.md

 ## Installation

-To set up and run Finflow locally, follow these steps:
+To set up and run Invoicely locally, follow these steps:

 1. Clone the repository: